Do you think the liquidity of a company’s shares can impact your investment returns?

 Liquidity worth looking at

-The back test shows you that liquidity is a ratio worth considering when you are looking for investment ideas.
+The back test shows you that liquidity is a great ratio to add to your screens to get market beating results.

 Added to the screener